Visibly Fair Mechanisms: Visibly Fair Mechanisms

-\begin{enumerate} \item $X \cap \mathcal{C}_i(X,m) \neq \emptyset$, and \item either
+\begin{enumerate} \item \(X \cap \mathcal{C}_i(X,m) \neq \emptyset\), and \item either

-or there is no zone $z \in Z$ with $z \,\triangleright_{m_i}\, \mathcal{C}_i(X,m)$ and \(\max\!\bigl(z,m_i\bigr) \,\in\, X.\) \end{enumerate}
+or there is no zone \(z\in Z_i\) with \(z\triangleright_{m_i}\mathcal{C}_i(X,m)\) and \(\max(z,m_i)\in X\). \end{enumerate}

-A ranked zone selection function restricts which zone will be assigned to an officer on the basis of the limits visible fairness imply given the ranking over zones: if a zone $z$ contains only the state deemed as the least preferred in $z$, no zone $z'$ for which $z'\triangleright_{m_i}z$ can have spare capacity in its most-preferred state.
+A ranked zone selection function encodes the restrictions that visible fairness imposes when zones are ranked: if officer \(i\)'s selected zone contains only the least-preferred state in that zone, then no zone that officer \(i\) ranks higher may still have its most-preferred state available.

 \begin{defi} A mechanism $\psi$ is a \textbf{ranked partitioned priority mechanism} if there exists a ranked zone selection function profile $(\mathcal{C}_i)_{i\in I}$ such that for any message profile $m$, $\psi(m)$ is the outcome produced by the following procedure: